mneskovic/HierarchicalFM/README.md

 ## Running

 All necessary libraries must be installed on the system.
 We did so using bioconda.
-Necessary packages (at minumum) include the cuttlefish, hisat, pufferfish, fm-index, and sshash libraries.
+Necessary packages (at minumum) include the cuttlefish, hisat, pufferfish, and sshash libraries.

 ### Hierarchical FM-Index
 To run the HFM over a CDBG, we must create a CDBG and then use the hisat library to run queries on it.
 An example of running this on the ecoli dataset in your current directory would be to run the following commands: